vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 image_header: /assets/2025-07-31/title_landscape.png
 bg_alternative: true
 read_more_links:
-  - name: seven.io API documentation
+  - name: seven API documentation
     url: https://docs.seven.io/en
-  - name: seven.io API Return codes
+  - name: seven SMS endpoint return codes
     url: https://docs.seven.io/en/rest-api/endpoints/sms#return-codes
 downloads:
   - name: SevenIO_SMS.pbmx
     url: /assets/2025-07-31/SevenIO_SMS.pbmx
 ---
-Communicating with the outside world is one the most important tasks of almost any Peakboard application.
-In today's article we take a look at the seven.io API, a business messaging gateway service that let's B2B customers easily send and receive SMS.
+One the most important jobs of a Peakboard application is to communicate with the outside world.
+In today's article, we'll take a look at the [seven API](https://www.seven.io/en/products/sms-gateway-api/), a business messaging gateway service that makes it easy for businesses to send and receive SMS.

 We will have a look at the API and build a small Peakboard application to send out the SMS to a given phone number.
 Beside the API seven.io also offers an Email-to-SMS service for those who dont want to use the API.

 ## The seven.io portal